KaiqueCabral/flutter-basics/README.md

 # flutter-basics
 Flutter Basics

-This is a Flutter app I learned from this link: https://www.youtube.com/playlist?list=PLHlHvK2lnJndhgbqLl5DNEvKQg5F4ZenQ
+As you can see, this is a Flutter App.

+I learned from this link:
+https://www.youtube.com/playlist?list=PLHlHvK2lnJndhgbqLl5DNEvKQg5F4ZenQ